Chuo-ku Tourism Association Official Blog

 03.jpg

-In addition, a facility has been opened on the first basement floor to serve as a base for providing tourism information in Chuo-ku.
+In addition, a facility was established on the first basement floor to serve as a base for providing sightseeing information in Chuo-ku.

 It plays a role in collecting and transmitting tourist information in multiple languages and local tourist information.